 The best part would be when he would say, “I love you for reading to me, Mom.”

 Now!
 Get your FREE printable to give to your friends, clients, neighbors, or hang in your own home!

 Amazingly enough the words for the other two rubber bands would come out of my mouth.
 There was something about sitting still while holding this child, his warm little body snuggled up close, that would melt my heart and drop the scales from my eyes.

-Whether you use Post-It Notes or three rubber bands, being thankful is a method of child discipline.
+Whether you use Post-It Notes, pom poms in a jar, or three rubber bands, being thankful is a method of child discipline.
 You are teaching to not just behave but to behave well.